-After receiving looks of pity from the NoM who delivered a family-sized serving of food, she sat down by the kitchen table and ate by herself.
-She then cleaned up, switched on the LRC Device, then sent a Message for Yue to call her when she was back in town.
+After receiving looks of pity from the NoM delivering a family-sized lunch, she sat down by the kitchen table and ate by herself.
+She then cleaned up, switched on the LRM Device, then sent a Message for Yue to call her when she was back in town.

 At 5 PM, she left the apartment and jogged around the neighbourhood, from University Boulevard down to Guoding, from Guoding Rd to the second campus, then doubled back through the tree-lined centre of Fudan to the Guanhua Towers.
 From there, she took a sprint down toward her apartment, then cooled off in the garden.
-Her muscles, so disastrously worn out by her experiment yesterday, had rallied around her Druidic essence.
+Her muscles, so disastrously worn out by her experiment with Transmutation, had rallied around her Druidic Essence.

-As she materialised a towel and wiped her face down, she saw a Blue-Green utility vehicle with the label ‘Greenfield Construction’ imprinted on the side panel.
+As she materialised a towel and wiped her face down, she saw a Blue-Green utility vehicle with the label "Greenland Construction Group" imprinted on the side panel.
 A familiar figure stumbled out from the passenger side, spoke at length with the driver, then stumbled toward the entrance.

 "Richard!
 Jesus!
 Are you alright?"
 Gwen rushed over to her cousin.

-Richard looked as though he’d lost five kilograms or so.
+Richard looked as though he'd lost five kilograms overnight.
 His face was sallow, and his skin had a sickly tinge.
 He peered up at Gwen with eyes that were on the verge of exhaustion.

-The kindly seeming old man in the Van gave Richard an look of empathic misunderstanding and a thumbs up before driving off and honking the horn twice.
+The kind-faced old guy in the Van gave Richard a look of empathic misunderstanding and a thumbs up before driving off and honking the horn twice.

 "Yo.
 I am back."